+The Master of Science in Clinical Mental Health Counseling is a candidate for accreditation by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Master of Science in Clinical Mental Health Counseling is a program offered online.
 This program is designed to prepare students for licensing as a counselor in the State of Texas.
-The university cannot confirm whether the program meets requirements for licensing in any other state.
-Students seeking licensing in another state assume responsibility to determine whether the program meets licensing requirements in that state.
+The university cannot confirm the program meets requirements for licensing in any other state.
+Students interested in licensure in a state other than Texas should contact Graduate Counseling for information to assess whether this program meets licensing requirements in that state.
+Additional information is also available in the institutional disclosure statement for programs leading to licensure or certification.

-- COU5301 Introduction to Mental Health Counseling

-- COU5310 Individual and Family Lifespan Development

-- COU5314 Assessment of Individuals and Families

-- COU5320 Research in Counseling

-- COU5340 Professional Issues, Ethics, and Law

-- COU5353 Psychopathology of Individuals and Families

-- COU5355 Advanced Psychopathology

-- COU5360 Counseling Theory and Practice

-- COU5361 Techniques of Individual and Family Counseling

-- COU5362 Career Counseling

-- COU5363 Group Psychotherapy

-- COU5364 Crisis Counseling

-- COU5365 Advanced Counseling Techniques

-- COU5381 Foundations of Marital and Family Therapy

-- COU5383 Counseling Children, Adolescents and their Families

-- COU5384 Addictions
+- COU5301 Introduction to Mental Health Counseling - COU5310 Individual and Family Lifespan Development - COU5314 Assessment of Individuals and Families - COU5320 Research in Counseling - COU5340 Professional Issues, Ethics, and Law - COU5353 Psychopathology of Individuals and Families - COU5355 Advanced Psychopathology - COU5360 Counseling Theory and Practice - COU5361 Techniques of Individual and Family Counseling - COU5362 Career Counseling - COU5363 Group Psychotherapy - COU5364 Crisis Counseling - COU5365 Advanced Counseling Techniques - COU5381 Foundations of Marital and Family Therapy - COU5383 Counseling Children, Adolescents and their Families - COU5384 Addictions

 - COU5385 Multicultural Counseling

 - COU5391 Counseling Practicum

 - COU5392 Counseling Internship I

 - COU5393 Counseling Internship II

 - COU6062 Comprehensive Examination